Kongfha/Vanilla-Transformer-in-PyTorch/README.md

 python test_example.py
 ```

-Make sure to customize the paths and configurations in the param.py file to match your setup.
+Make sure to customize the paths and configurations in the param.py and data.py file to match your setup as these codes were used for training Chinese to Thai translation model.

 ## File Structure
 The project structure is organized as follows: